 Alternatively, time is spent on gaining immediate results from what employees learn.
 New skills and knowledge embed quicker which means new skills can stick with students for a lifetime.

-At the Quayside School of Higher Education, we guide our learners on their path not only to learn, but to also grow and excel in a way that traditionally was never thought possible; until now.
+At University Centre Quayside, we guide our learners on their path not only to learn, but to also grow and excel in a way that traditionally was never thought possible; until now.

 Workplace training makes smart business sense and organisations that implement such training programmes are known to enjoy long-term gains on their investment.